Learn & Teach

 Palmer Student Ambassadors

-The Palmer Museum offers student volunteer opportunities during the fall and spring semesters through the Palmer Student Ambassador (PSA) program.
-PSAs come from all colleges and majors to interact with the public, inspire close-looking with original works of art, create gallery activities, and host public programs designed for Penn State students and community members like Art After Hours.
-Find more information on our Palmer Student Ambassadors page.
+The Palmer Museum of Art seeks Penn State student volunteers from all colleges and majors to represent student voices at the museum.
+Palmer Student Ambassadors (PSAs) interact with the public, inspire close-looking with original works of art, assist in creating gallery activities, and host public programs designed for Penn State students and community members, like Art After Hours.
+Check out the application instructions and form, linked below:

-Have questions about ed programs at the museum?
+Have questions about educational programs at the museum?
 Contact Brandi Breslin at bgb56@psu.edu.

 The Collection